Robert G. Rich Jr.

 Robert G. Rich Jr. (born November 15, 1930) is an American former diplomat who served as the Ambassador to Belize.

 Rich was born in Gainesville, Florida on November 15, 1930.
-He graduated from the University of Florida in 1952 and served in the United States Navy, 1952 - 1954.
+He graduated from the University of Florida in 1952 and served in the United States Navy as a junior naval officer,1952 - 1954.
 After serving in the Navy, he attended “Cornell University as a candidate in the graduate school in cultural anthropology and Asian Studies.”
 Rich joined the Foreign Service in 1957 after working as a junior research engineer at Sperry Corporation.
+He had also worked as a graduate research assistant in physics.
+After the Korean War he also worked as a graduate teaching assistant in academia.

 Rich would take on the following assignments: